 Doesn't really sound like a big deal, does it?
 Well, turns out, the absence of this bacteria is throwing our skin off balance and leaving our microbiome (the ecosystem living on its surface) vulnerable to aggressors.

-But it's not just our skin's radiance at stake here, as Aganovic notes, research is throwing up a correlation between a jeopardised skin microbiome and a weakened immune system.
-"The ecosysytem on your skin is your body's eyes and ears to the external environment," she explains.
+But it's not just our skin's radiance at stake here, as Aganovic notes, research is throwing up a correlation between a jeopardized skin microbiome and a weakened immune system.
+"The ecosystem on your skin is your body's eyes and ears to the external environment," she explains.
 "As we try to get rid of that bacteria, effectively what we are doing is potentially deafening and blinding that line of communication.
 It doesn’t really know what’s going on so has no option but to go into fight mode.
 And that, we believe, is why we have so many inflammatory issues."

 So what's the deal with this mist?
 Your Caudalie Beauty Elixir needn't worry, this won't take up the place of a traditional toner-style face mist in your regimen.
 "This spray is the very last step after your normal skincare and makeup routine, and you can use it all over the body," recommends Aganovic.